yawollopkcaj/fizz-detective-portfolio/README.md

   <img src="media/ENPH-353-Software-Architecture.png" width="600" />
 </p>

-## Key Technical Challenges

-### 1. Sim-to-Real Latency (RTF Variance)
-**Problem:** The Imitation Learning model was trained on a local machine with a Real-Time Factor (RTF) of ~0.9.
-However, the competition server ran at ~0.55 RTF due to overhead, causing the robot to oversteer and oscillate.

-**Solution:** To mitigate this, we implemented a **Recovery Strategy** in our training data.
-We deliberately recorded "recovery maneuvers" (driving off-center and correcting sharply) to teach the model how to handle state-drift caused by lag.

-### 2. The "Fat Letter" Problem (Computer Vision)
-**Problem:** At medium distances, our HSV thresholding filter caused characters on the clue boards (like "SIZE") to bleed together into a single blob, causing the CNN to fail.

-**Solution:** We implemented a morphological preprocessing pipeline.
-We applied **erosion** to separate the connected white pixels of the characters, then calculated bounding boxes, and finally applied **dilation** to restore the character shapes before feeding them into the classification network.

 ## Neural Network Details
 ### PilotNet (Driving Policy)
 We adapted the NVIDIA PilotNet architecture (5 convolutional layers, 3 fully connected).